Snehitha426/webpage_text_extraction/README.md

 This project is licensed under the MIT License.

-### Instructions:
-1. Replace `https://github.com/Snehitha426/webpage_text_extraction.git` with the actual URL of your GitHub repository.
-2. Save this content in a file named `README.md` and upload it to your repository.

 This file includes installation, usage instructions, troubleshooting tips, and a basic structure for contributing to the project.